 - Quality base material, without impurities or imperfections.

 - Hollow structure with internal reinforcements.
-Supports the tensions and allows to leave the joint and to grout over.
+Supports the tensions and allows to leave into the joint and to grout over.

 For fitting tiles with fastened joints, or “break-joints”, or simply to separate perimeter joints, it is recommended to use “T” joint spacers.